dotnet/docs-maui/docs/user-interface/pages/navigationpage.md

 ### Pop pages from the navigation stack

-The active page can be popped from the navigation stack by pressing the *Back* button on adevice, regardless of whether this is a physical button on the device or an on-screen button.
+The active page can be popped from the navigation stack by pressing the *Back* button on a device, regardless of whether this is a physical button on the device or an on-screen button.

 To programmatically return to the previous page, the `PopAsync` method should be called on the `Navigation` property of the current page: